Double standard: ‘any code or set of principles containing different provisions for one group of people than for another’

 If you have kids, you have a double standard as well.
 I certainly do.
 If I’m outside mowing the lawn and I notice my neighbor’s kid picking his nose, I probably wouldn’t say anything.
 But if it’s my kid picking his nose, I am going to shout out “GET YOUR FINGER OUT OF YOUR NOSE SON.”

 Or if I see my neighbor’s kid using foul language, again I probably wouldn’t say anything.
-But if it’s my kid using the same language, there’s probably going to be a beatdown in the Messeh household that night.
+But if it’s my kid using the same language, there’s probably going to be some consequences in the Messeh household that night.

 A lot of people out there – both inside and outside the Church – are confused about the double standard of Christianity.
 Hopefully this makes it clear.